 - Printed items for the event (signage, tickets, step-and-repeat banners, sponsor signs)

-The physical or digital flyer and invitation should include the following information:
+The physical or digital flyer and the invitation should include the following information:

 - Date and time of the tournament